erickmainoo/lm-corpus-effects/README.md

 src/data/

-* make_corpora.py: Builds the original and filtered corpora from public datasets, cleans text, and removes unwanted keywords.
+* make_corpora.py: Builds and cleans the original and filtered corpora, removing selected keywords and saving the final text datasets.
-* prepare_dataset.py(Optional/not used): Converts text data into tokenized Hugging Face Dataset objects for efficient training. // not used anymore
+* prepare_dataset.py: (Optional / not currently used) Converts text files into pre-tokenized Hugging Face Dataset objects.
+Kept for possible future use.
-* train_tokenizer.py(Optional/not used): Trains or loads a BertTokenizerFast vocabulary shared across all experiments. // not used anymore
-// train_bert_scratch does everything inline it uses bert-base-uncased tokenizer, tokenizes the text dynamically via build datasets
+* train_tokenizer.py: (Optional / not currently used) Trains a new tokenizer vocabulary from the small corpus; currently the pretrained “bert-base-uncased” tokenizer is reused instead.

 src/train/